rosalielaw/rosalielaw/README.md

 ### Development

-When you want to test the site locally, run the following command:
+Test the site locally, by runnning the following command:

 ```bash
 npm run docs:dev
 ```

-### Build
+### Build & preview

-To build the site, run the following command:
+Build it:
 ```bash
 npm run docs:build
 ```

-### Preview build
+Preview your build:

-To preview the build, run the following command:
 ```bash
 npm run docs:preview
 ```

 ### Deploy to GitHub Pages

-Commit to `main` branch and push to GitHub.
-The site will be automatically deployed to GitHub Pages.
+Commit to `main` and push to GitHub.

-### Images
-It's good practice to store all images in the `./public/images` directory for example `./public/images/blog` and `./public/images/experience`.

-Images like the [favicon](https://www.google.com/search?q=favicon+explained) should be in the `./public` directory. directory.